tango-controls/tango-kernel-followup/2020/2020-03-26/Minutes.md

 #### Batched subscriptions

-Andy suggested to investigate the possibility to batch events subscriptions to make it more efficient.
+Andy suggested to investigate the possibility to batch events subscriptions to make it more efficient, as suggested by Nick Reese from SKA.
-Anton said that this is something they are already doing in MeerKAT Control System.
+Anton said that this is something they found to be necessary in MeerKAT Control System (KATCP).

 **Action - ESRF**: Create a new issue for batching events subscriptions improvement